samyak45/my-old-website/_posts/2016-09-16-revolutioaries-vs-rebels.md

 #Who are rebels?

 A rebel is a person who resists authority, control, or tradition.
 Rebels fight against the status quo to resist authority or conformity and to promote or preserve their personal autonomy.
-Drawn towards seeking seeking aesthetic perfection, their orientation is more individualistic.
+Drawn towards seeking aesthetic perfection, their orientation is more individualistic.

 Noteworthiness, rarity, distinctiveness, individuality and/or the unusual, idiosyncratic or eccentric are what these characters value most highly in themselves and others.